Love butter chicken, but afraid to make it at home?

-I hadn’t tried butter chicken up until a few years ago, but I pretty much fell in love with it right away.
+I didn’t try butter chicken for the first time until a few years ago, but I pretty much fell in love with it right away.
 Still, I hadn’t dared to try making my own butter chicken at home until I purchased the KFI Butter Chicken Cooking Sauce from Costco.

 The Costco KFI Butter Chicken Cooking Sauce comes in a two-pack.
 When I purchased it, it was on sale for $4.79 Canadian, which I feel is a very reasonable price.
 I feel that the regular price of $6.79 is still very fair.
 Even at full price, you can feel fairly comfortable purchasing it to see if you like it without fearing you’ll end up wasting a lot of money if you don’t.

-Compared to making your own butter chicken sauce from scratch, this jar of sauce is obviously way more convenient.
-You basically just cook your chicken and add the sauce.
-That’s it.
+Compared to making your own butter chicken sauce from scratch, this jar of sauce is obviously much more convenient.
+You basically just cook your chicken, add the sauce and voila, you have butter chicken.
 I like my butter chicken with rice, so I also made some rice to go with it (which was super easy).
-I can’t say it’s as convenient as the pre-made Costco butter chicken that you simply throw in the oven and heat up, but it’s pretty close.
+I can’t say it’s as convenient as the pre-made Costco butter chicken that you simply throw in the oven to heat up, but it’s pretty close.
 This sauce still saves a ton of time and makes a quick and easy dinner.